NUWCDIVNPT/stig-manager-docker/README.md

 ## Keycloak configuration
 ### Keycloak Authentication Flow

 During startup, Keycloak imports a [realm configuration file](kc/stigman_realm.json) which includes the `X.509 Browser` Authentication Flow to support X.509 certificate mapping.
-[This Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/#_x509) describes how to configure authentication flows to incude X.509 client certificates.
+[This Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/#_x509) describes how to configure authentication flows to include X.509 client certificates.

 The example uses a custom provider [modified from this project](https://github.com/lscorcia/keycloak-cns-authenticator/) that extends the built-in X.509 authenticator.
-The custom provider will create a new user account if a certificate cannot be mapped to an exisiting account.
+The custom provider will create a new user account if a certificate cannot be mapped to an existing account.
 The provider file is `kc/create-x509-user.jar` which is mounted to the Keycloak container at `/opt/keycloak/providers`.

 ### Keycloak keystores